yarmand/ragyva/README.md

 ## improve retrieval

 - return full note instead of chuncks as an option
-- reuturn full paragragh instead of chunk
+- optimize model temperature on retreival filter
 - add layer to filter returned data and eliminate not relevant
-- iptimize model temperature on retreival filter
 - Analyse prompt to distinguish content questions from dataset question (ex: how many documents with ...)

 ## improve generation